‘Bold And The Beautiful’ Recap For Thursday, May 31: Hope’s Bitterness, Liam Sets Bill Straight, Steffy Falls

 — Bold & The Beautiful (@BandB_CBS) May 31, 2018

-Bill pitches at Steffy’s house.
-Steffy knows the pain that he has caused her and calls him a psychopath.
-She tells him to get out but Bill says, “I did it for you and our future.”
-Steffy begins shouting at him and telling him that they have no future together.
+Bill pitches at Steffy’s house and she calls him a psychopath.
+She tells him to get out but he says, “I did it for you and our future.”
+She begins shouting at him and telling him that they have no future together.
 She yells that he disgusts her but Bill says that he thrills her.
-He tells her that she deserves him because unlike Liam he can commit completely to her.
+Bold and the Beautiful recap indicates that he tells her that she deserves him because unlike Liam he can commit completely to her.
 Steffy is having none of it and orders him to leave, adding that if he returns she will call the cops on him.

 Steffy and Hope square off when Steffy states that Hope would never have been with Liam if not for Bill's lies and deception.
 WATCH FULL EPISODE: https://t.co/eRBiH3CJ69 #BoldandBeautiful pic.twitter.com/qDwHzTMNV8